 Ruth first appeared in a game against Washington at Fenway Park on October 5, 1914, when he pinch hit and struck out.
 Pitching in relief on October 7, he batted for himself and singled.
 This was Ruth’s second big-league hit.
 A blow-out win for Washington, 44-year-old Nats’ manager Clark Griffith pitched the ninth inning in the final appearance of his career.
 (Tris Speaker pitched the ninth inning for Boston.)
 So if anybody asks if Griffith and Ruth ever appeared in the same game, the answer is yes.

-His first appearance at what was then known as National Park came on June 21, 1915, when he went the distance for his fourth win of the season, beating the Nats, 8-3, in the first game of a twin-bill.
+His first appearance at what was then known as American League Park came on June 21, 1915, when he went the distance for his fourth win of the season, beating the Nats, 8-3, in the first game of a twin-bill.
 He doubled in four plate appearances.
 His next times at bat in D.C. came in both games of an October 2 doubleheader.
 He pitched two innings in relief of Smokey Joe Wood in one game and pinch hit in the second, 0 for 2 in two at-bats.

 In six games in D .C. in 1916 — four as a pitcher — Ruth had two hits but did not homer.
 He appeared in just three games in Washington 1917, but had yet to homer against the Nats.